BlockchainCommons/cbor-book/src/part_2/using_dcbor.md

 {{#rustdoc_include ../../tests/using_dcbor.rs:test_9}}
 ```

 Something interesting is going on here: our array has three values, two of which are booleans and the third is its own type: `null`.
-CBOR is designed to handle such _heterogenous arrays_ with no problem.
+CBOR is designed to handle such _heterogeneous arrays_ with no problem.
 But Rust (unlike some languages like JavaScript) doesn't have a `null` value (preferring `Option<T>` for values which may not be present).
 Rust also doesn't natively support `Vec`s containing mixed types.
 So how does the `dcbor` library handle this?

 First, note that our array is not declared as a `Vec<bool>` but as a `Vec<CBOR>`.
-The CBOR type can hold *any* cbor value, including complex values like nested arrays and maps.
+The CBOR type can hold *any* CBOR value, including complex values like nested arrays and maps.
 In the context of the `vec!` macro composing a `Vec<CBOR>`, the Rust boolean values `true` and `false` can just be converted directly using `.into()`, and that's what we're doing here.

 Rust has no `null` value, so the `dcbor` library provides a `CBOR::null()` method that returns a `CBOR` instance representing the `null` value.

-And since all three elements of the array are being converted directly into CBOR, there is no problem constructing the heterogenous array.
+And since all three elements of the array are being converted directly into CBOR, there is no problem constructing the heterogeneous array.

 > **✅ NOTE:** Of course, dCBOR doesn't support CBOR `undefined` or any of the other simple values, so the `dcbor` API doesn't have ways to let you construct them.

-## Extracting from a Heterogenous Array
+## Extracting from a Heterogeneous Array

 So now that we've gotten ourselves into this situation, how do we get the values back out?
 The `dcbor` library provides a set of methods for testing and extracting the CBOR major types, as well as unique values like `true`, `false`, and `null`: